elipousson/old_website/_posts/2015-11-02-teaching-baltimore-civil-rights-heritage.md

 >We remain concerned that students are likely to remem-ber only two names and four words about the civil rights movement: Martin Luther King Jr., Rosa Parks and “I have a dream.”

-In their review of "the breadth and depth of state standards and supports" across the nation they found only three states that earned an "A" grade and Maryland joined seven other states (Alabama, California, Florida, New York, North Carolina, Oklahoma and Virginia) with a "B" grade between 50 percent and 60 percent.
+In a national review of "the breadth and depth of state standards and supports" Teaching Tolerance found only three states that earned an "A" grade.
 In this analysis, "a score of 100 percent would mean that a state’s standards and resources were outstanding in every area; 50 percent means that they are adequate."
+Maryland joined seven other states (Alabama, California, Florida, New York, North Carolina, Oklahoma and Virginia) in recieving a "B" grade between 50 percent and 60 percent.

-In a separate list of ["Nine Notable State Resource Guides"](http://www.tolerance.org/book/nine-notable-state-resource-guides), a resource created by the Maryland State Department of Education and Reginald F. Lewis Museum of Maryland African American History & Culture is called out for praise, noting: "Several are movement-related.
+In a separate list of ["Nine Notable State Resource Guides"](http://www.tolerance.org/book/nine-notable-state-resource-guides), a resource created by the [Maryland State Department of Education](http://www.marylandpublicschools.org/) and [Reginald F. Lewis Museum of Maryland African American History & Culture](http://www.lewismuseum.org/) is called out for praise, noting: "Several are movement-related.
 The lessons as a whole are excellent—most teachers could immediately use them in their classrooms."

 A few examples from [this larger collection](http://www.msde.maryland.gov/msde/divisions/instruction/rfl_museum_md.htm) include:

 - [Civil Rights and Race Relations in Maryland](http://www.msde.maryland.gov/msde/divisions/instruction/docs_rflm/Civil_Rights_Race_Relations_MD.pdf)